Aliases for FASLG Gene

 GeneCards Summary for FASLG Gene

 FASLG (Fas Ligand) is a Protein Coding gene.
 Diseases associated with FASLG include Autoimmune Lymphoproliferative Syndrome and Lung Cancer.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Bacterial infections in CF airways.
-Gene Ontology (GO) annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.
+Among its related pathways are Akt Signaling and Bacterial infections in CF airways.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and tumor necrosis factor receptor binding.
 An important paralog of this gene is TNFSF14.

 UniProtKB/Swiss-Prot for FASLG Gene